Rain Gutter Parts And Accessories Available

 3) nearly all are so poorly maintained that they have suffered damage or premature deterioration.

 Because gutter maintenance can be difficult and time consuming for home owners, it is a commonly procrastinated chore.
 Many gutters are difficult or near impossible to access and require putting yourself at risk.
 According to a 2007 study by the Center for Injury Research and Policy: around 136,000 American’s end up in hospitals for ladder-related injuries each year.
 Proper gutter maintenance for homes with trees usually requires three to four cleanings a year (although for dry years, two cleanings should be enough).
-HPS professionally maintains our client’s gutters as part of our standard seasonal maintenances.
+HPS professionally maintains our client’s gutters as part of our standard seasonal maintenance.
 For those not in our service we highly recommend using an insured professional to clean your gutters.

 A more difficult to understand fact has to do with defective gutter installations.
 Of the many (over 2500) gutter systems we have cared for in Northern California and Oregon, 88% suffered from blatant construction defects.
 Missing flashing, leaking seams, standing water, and improperly placed or missing downspouts are the most frequent issues.
 We also routinely discover improperly sized gutters, unpainted interiors, sloppy sheet metal work, and defective support mechanisms.
-The long term integrity of a home’s structure is dependant on the effectiveness of its gutter system, but many builders and designers tend to overlook their importance.
+The long term integrity of a home’s structure is dependent on the effectiveness of its gutter system, but many builders and designers tend to overlook their importance.

 Unsure if your gutters have been installed correctly, or are in good shape?
 Check out our list of Gutter Sins below: